Green-Avocado/pwn-docker/README.md

 ### Create docker container

-Run `sudo pwndocker BINARY` from your working directory.
+Run `sudo pwndocker EXEC_CMD` from your working directory.
 The binary should be given as a relative path.

 Optionally pass a glibc deb file as a second argument.